sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/03-Terraform-Settings-Providers-Resources/21-creating-EC2-instance-Resource-in-terraform/README.md

 - **Destroy Resource:** Destroy resource That exist in the state but no longer exist in the configuration
 - **Update in-place Resources:** Update in-place resource whose aurgements have chainged
-- **Destroy and re-create:** Destroy and recreate resources whose aurgements have chainged but which cannot be updated
+- **Destroy and re-create:** Destroy and recreate resources whose aurgements have chainged but which cannot be updated in-place due-to

 ## Step-04: In c2-ec2instance.tf -  Create Resource Block